MK316/Corpus2024/task.md

 + **[text to display]** (https://github.com/Alexwcjung/Corpus2024/raw/main/reading.md)
 + **[text to see]** https://raw.github.com/Alexwcjung/Corpus2024/main/reading.md

-+ Introduction to the text and context :
 3. **[Word Cloud]** (https://github.com/Alexwcjung/Corpus2024/raw/main/WordCloud.png)
 + What do you think is the topic?
 + What do you think the story will mainly talk about?